Please fill out the form below and we’ll be in touch.

 Currently ranked the #1 Cultural Tour in Alexandria on TripAdvisor

-Public historian David Heiby portraying 19th-century Alexandria merchant and mayor E. E. Downham outside the Lee-Fendall House Museum during a living-history event.
+Public historian David Heiby portrays 19th-century Alexandria merchant and mayor E. E. Downham during living-history programs at the Lee-Fendall House Museum.

 Explore at Your Own Pace